Which Metal Primer to Use and When?jason

-Here are our metal primers with details of what they’re used for:
+Here are some metal primers with details of what they’re used for:

 Red oxide primer protects against rust and corrosion.
 Use it on ferrous metals likely to be exposed to the elements especially cold air, damp and humidity.
 It is widely used in the industrial and agricultural industries for structural steel work, outdoor equipment and railings, gates etc. It gives a layer of protection before a top coat is applied and will still adhere to surfaces that already have traces of rust.
 As its name suggests, red oxide primer comes in ‘red’ (origins go back to ‘red lead’ paint).
 It is now lead free and we also make it in grey and black.

 Etching Primer is used on non ferrous and galvanised surfaces to help with adhesion of subsequent coats.
 Etching primer effectively ‘eats into’ the ‘galv’ to prime and protect the surface at the same time.
-It contains acid which etches the surface (creating physical and chemical bond) and promotes adhesion of subsequent coats.
+It contains acid which etches the surface (creating a physical and chemical bond) and promotes adhesion of subsequent coats.
 You may be limited in your choice of subsequent coats when using an etching primer, so check first.
 It’s commonly used on railings, lamp posts and in vehicle repairs etc.

 Zinc Rich Primer

 Zinc rich primer is a cold galvanising paint for application onto Iron or Steel.
-Our zinc rich primer can also be used as a self-finish coating or as a durable rust inhibiting primer beneath selected top coats.
+Our own zinc rich primer (Carbogalv) can be used as a self-finish coating or as a durable rust inhibiting primer beneath selected top coats.
 The zinc is what helps to protect the steel.
 Because it is more reactive than iron, it effectively sacrifices itself so that it oxidises in preference to the iron.
 It is used for the protection of structural steelwork, agricultural and construction plant and machinery.
 Other uses include: gates; railings; iron; pipework and the rust prevention of in-situ welding work.